 Krill oil or fish oil?

 Right now, fish oil has a tremendous amount of medical research supporting its effects.
-Much less evidence exists for krill oil however what is currently known hints that krill oil may be viable option for some.
+Much less evidence exists for krill oil however what is currently known hints that krill oil may be a viable option for some.

 For more on Fish oil read my Fish Oil Facts review.